Gandhi Chowk, Madhwapur

 Gandhi Chowk (Maithili: गांधी चौक) is an Indian border location near the Indo-Nepal International border line at Madhwapur - Matihani group village in the Mithila region of the Indian subcontinent.
 It is a memorial chowk in the name of Mahatma Gandhi.
 It is the last location of the Indian lands near the international border, after that in the north direction the lands of Nepalese territory begins.
 It is located near the border pillar number 295/2.
 The Gandhi Chowk was established after the independence of India.
 A statue of the Father of the Nation, Mahatma Gandhi was installed on the government land next to the India-Nepal border by the joint efforts of the freedom fighters, public representatives and social workers.

 Description

-The Gandhi Chowk serves as a major landmark near the Indo-Nepal International border line where the citizens of the both countries cross the border freely.
+The Gandhi Chowk serves as a major landmark near the Dasgaja strip (No man's land) of the Indo-Nepal International border line where the citizens of the both countries cross the border freely.
 There is open border policy between the two nations of India and Nepal there.
 But due to the open border policy between the two nations, the location is sometimes also used by other third countries foreign nationals for illegal crossing of the border.
 Therefore the Union Government of India has deployed some SSB soldiers near the location of the Gandhi Chowk for the border security and the prevention of the illegal crossing of the other third countries foreign nationals arrived in the both nations.